 Trademark Class 1 covers chemicals used in industry, science, and agriculture under the Nice Classification system.
 It includes substances meant for manufacturing, testing, and farming processes.
 This class applies to raw and industrial chemicals, not finished consumer goods or services.

-Registering under Class 1 protects your brand at the production stage.
-It secures chemical products supplied to factories, laboratories, and agricultural users.
+Registering under the Class 1 trademark in India protects your brand directly at the production stage.
+It secures chemical products that businesses supply to factories, laboratories, and agricultural users.
 You gain legal ownership of your brand identity and the right to act against trademark infringement.

 Key Benefits of Trademark Class 1 Registration: